osstech-jp/mailman/src/mailman/chains/docs/moderation.rst

     >>> nonmember
     <Member: bart@example.com on test@example.com as MemberRole.nonmember>

-A nonmember's default moderation action is ``None``, meaning that it will use the mailing list's ``default_nonmember_action``.
+When a nonmember's default moderation action is ``None``, the rule will use the mailing list's ``default_nonmember_action``.

     >>> print(nonmember.moderation_action)